adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 ## /etc/resolveconf.conf

 I always force resolve.conf to use my routers static IPv4 address and IPv6 unique local address (ULA).
 I will copy this file from the host to each of my jails using my 'default-config' template.
 When using VNET jails, this will make sure your jails don't lose IPv6 dns resolving when your IPv6 address is changed by your ISP.
 This could possibly be unique to my ISP and network setup, but I don't see any downsides of doing this.
-I am from Canada and I know Germans have similar problems with dynamic IPv6 work arounds.
+I am from Canada and I know Germans have similar problems with dynamic IPv6 workarounds.
 Below is an example /etc/resolvconf.conf, change the IP addresses to something suitable for your setup.

 "/etc/resolvconf.conf"
 ~~~